 PERSEUS Mining MD, Jeff Quartermaine, said it was crucial the company began “full scale” development of its third mine, the $264m Côte d’Ivoire project, Yaouré, by the end of the current quarter or risk missing its fourth quarter 2020 production deadline.

-“If we haven’t got the mining licence by the end of this quarter then it will begin to impact on the project’s schedule,” said Quartermaine in response to an analyst question during the presentation of the firm’s fourth quarter and full-year production numbers.
+“If we haven’t got the mining licence by the end of this quarter then it will begin to impact on the project’s schedule,” said Quartermaine in response to an analyst question during the presentation of the firm’s second quarter and half-year production numbers.

 “So we are working hard on the licence and the finance for the project,” said Quartermaine who added he was “frustrated” that the details of a $200m corporate debt facility could not yet be fully disclosed.
 “We just have to lock it down,” he said.

 Quartermaine added that the company had to make use of ‘weather windows” given to it or have to contend with interrupted civils work on Yaouré.
 He added, however: “At the moment everything is looking positive”.
 Heavy rains played a part in lower than forecast fourth quarter production.

 Yaouré will be Perseus’ third gold mine following the development of Sissingué, also in Côte d’Ivoire, and Edikan, a mine in Ghana.
 Once completed, the company would be positioned to produce about 500,000 oz a year in gold production by 2022.
 Said Quartermaine of the fourth quarter numbers: “This is our eighth quarter of performance and so I think even the most cynical would have to say we are a reliable gold producer of some substance”.